-Anya Victoria Delgado holds a Law degree from Universidad Panamericana in Mexico, and an LL.M. degree from the University of Notre Dame in the United States.
-She has worked as Snr.
+Anya Victoria Delgado leads the operationalizing of FAR’s activities with the Center for Women’s Global Leadership (CWGL), FAR’s Global Coordinator.
+Anya holds a Law degree from Universidad Panamericana in Mexico, and an LL.M. degree from the University of Notre Dame in the United States.
+She worked as Snr.
 Protection Associate at the UN High Commissioner for Refugees (UNHCR), as Project Assistant at the Office of the High Commissioner for Human Rights (OHCHR), both in Mexico City, and as a consultant for the Economic Commission for Latin America and the Caribbean (ECLAC) in Chiapas, Mexico.
-Anya worked as fellow for the Rapporteurship on the Rights of Women of the Inter-American Commission of Human Rights.
+Anya was a fellow in the Rapporteurship on the Rights of Women of the Inter-American Commission of Human Rights (IACHR).
 Anya also collaborates with the Women’s Human Rights Education Institute as Director of Programs in Latin America.